RNLI Lifeguards Ready for the Busy Summer Ahead

 Steve Instance, RNLI Water Safety Lead for the south west, said: "RNLI lifeguards play a vital role in keeping beach visitors safe, but they can't be everywhere, so will be supported by the charity's 24/7 lifeboat service and water safety work.

-"Coastal areas provide a great opportunity to enjoy fresh air and open space but it is important to remember it can be an unpredictable and dangerous environment, particularly during spring and early summer when air temperatures are warm but water temperatures remain dangerously cold, increasing the risk of cold water shock.
+"Coastal areas provide a great opportunity to enjoy fresh air and open space but it is important to remember it can be an unpredictable and dangerous environment.
+This is particularly true during spring and early summer when air temperatures are warm but water temperatures remain dangerously cold, increasing the risk of cold water shock.
 We'd therefore remind anyone entering the water to take extra care and avoid unnecessary risks as early season conditions are more challenging.

 "Whatever your chosen activity, basic precautions can greatly reduce the risk of getting into difficulty, and also improve your chance of being found quickly should you need rescuing.
 For activities like kayaking and paddleboarding we'd recommend you carry a means of calling for help on your person, such as a mobile phone in waterproof pouch, and ensure you are wearing the right kit.
 A wetsuit will keep you warm and help you float in an emergency, but wearing an appropriate buoyancy aid or lifejacket is still vital.
 For open water swimmers and dippers, please also remember to acclimatise slowly and be visible with a bright hat and float."